itrummer/qdata/README.md

 Using quantum computing and related technologies has become conveniently possible with standard IT interfaces.
 Several software frameworks have recently appeared that make solving a diverse range of problems using quantum computers easier.
 At the same time, multiple cloud providers nowadays offer quantum computing as a service, making the technology accessible to broad shares of the population.
 Taken together, these developments have recently spawned a flurry of research in various communities, ranging from operations research to machine learning, and aimed at analyzing the transformative potential of quantum computing for specific use cases.

+The primary objective of the Q-Data workshop is to explore how quantum computing and related technologies can enhance data processing, management, ana analysis systems and techniques.
+It also focuses on the hybrid approaches that integrate both quantum and classical computing methodologies to enhance such data systems and techniques.
+This workshop will spur new research efforts in this emerging field and pave the way for building next-generation data-intensive systems with quantum computing support.

 ## Topics of Interest

 Topics of interest for the workshop include (but are not limited to):
 - Enhancing database system components (e.g., query optimizer, query scheduler, transaction scheduler, authentication and integrity manager) with quantum computing and quantum-inspired accelerators
 - Data processing systems that integrate quantum-based and quantum-inspired accelerators
+- Data processing systems that integrate both quantum and classical computing approaches
 - Quantum machine learning for autonomous database management, database tuning, workload management, and learned indexes
 - Approaches for data exploration, discovery, and integration based on quantum computing and quantum-inspired hardware accelerators
 - Formal analysis and experimental evaluations assessing the potential of quantum computing for specific use cases in data processing and data management